-It had started with a handwritten note on a pink square of paper, “While You Were Out” printed in black at the top.
+It had started with a handwritten note on a pink square of paper, “While You Were Out” pre-printed in black at the top.
 On the message line it had said: “Come to Cleveland.”
 In the “From” space, the raspy-voiced caller had asked the receptionist to write: “B.S.”
 But even a short-term temp from Squaresville knew what those initials stood for, a week after simultaneous covers of Time and Newsweek.

-I couldn’t help but wonder if the invitation was actually the ploy of a manager who used to be a rock critic, trying to make sure all the contrarians — and our magazine was a hotbed of them — had come aboard.
+I couldn’t help but wonder if the invitation was actually the ploy of a manager who used to be a critic, trying to make sure all the contrarians — and our magazine was a hotbed of them — had come aboard.

 “Hey, Bruce,” I could hear him saying, “why don’t you invite that Creem kid to the Cleveland show.”

 Charlie was also a sweetheart.
-And through a long, perfectly odd — and perfect — afternoon, Charlie swerved his wobbly junker all over Cleveland’s streets until I thought it might fly off its springs.
-He slowed down, speeded up, scraped the curb and screeched to a halt, bending under the dash for a dropped cig.
-Missed the turnoff and backed up on the freeway shoulder, abruptly leaning across the front seat to flip open the glove compartment.
-A pistol fell out, with not a “Shit” or a “Fuck” from Charlie, who kept scratching around, scattering gum wrappers, crumpled Camel packs, band fliers, parking tickets, expired registrations and assorted detritus of an attempted citizenship, until finally, with bony fingers and long, dirty nails, he extracted a handful of .45-caliber bullets, handing one to Bruce, another to me and holding out a third, for ceremony, in his palm.
-And then Charlie from Cleveland said to me and Bruce:
+And through a long, perfectly odd — and perfect — afternoon, he swerved his wobbly junker all over Cleveland’s crumbly streets and pitted highways until I thought it might fly off its springs.
+He slowed down, speeded up, scraped off a hubcap, kept going, screeched to a halt and, after roaring back into traffic, dove under the dash for a dropped cig.
+Missed the exit from the interstate and backed up on the shoulder, abruptly leaning across the front seat to flip open the glove compartment.
+A pistol fell out, with not a “Shit” or “Fuck” from Charlie, who kept scratching around, scattering gum wrappers, crumpled Camel packs, band flyers, parking tickets, expired registrations and assorted detritus of an outmatched attempt at citizenship, until finally, with bony fingers and long, dirty nails, he extracted a handful of .45-caliber bullets, giving one to Bruce, one to me and holding one more, for ceremony, in the palm of his tremulous hand.
+And then — I’ll never forget — Charlie from Cleveland said to me and Bruce:

 “This is how we’ll remember.”

-— from the novel Loudmouth, coming soon. ©2018 by Robert Duncan.
+— from the novel Loudmouth, coming 10/13/2020. ©2019 by Robert Duncan.